Anisotropic Regularity of the Free-Boundary Problem in Compressible Ideal Magnetohydrodynamics: Strategy of the proof

 \paragraph*{Regularity of the free surface and standard cancellation structure}

 First, $IB_1$ in \eqref{bdry1} gives the boundary energy and a cancellation structure enjoyed by the standard Alinhac good unknown arguments as in \cite{MRgood2017,WangXingood,GuWang2016LWP,LuoZhang2020CWW,Zhang2020CRMHD,GL2021rel}.
 In specific, since $\TP_1 Q=\TP_2 Q=0$ on $\Gamma$, we have Invoking the Rayleigh-Taylor sign condition \eqref{sign2}, we get the boundary energy $\left|A^{3i}\p_*^I\eta_i\right|_0^2$ which exactly controls the second fundamental form of the free surface.
 The second term can be directly controlled thanks to the boundary energy.
 Then plugging $\p_tA^{3i}=-A^{3r}~\p_l v_r~A^{li}$ into the third term yields the cancellation with the fourth term.
+The last term can be controlled directly by using the boundary energy and trace lemma for anisotropic Sobolev space. \begin{rmk} The cancellation structure above, enjoyed by the Alinhac good unknown, relies on the fact that $A^{3i}(\p_*^I\p_t\eta_i-\p_*^I\eta_r~A^{lr}\p_l\p_t\eta_i)=\p_t(A^{3i}\p_*^I\p_t\eta_i)$ which can be proved by using \eqref{da} with $D=\p_t$.
+This identity will be repeatedly used to derive similar cancellation structure in the boundary estimates. \end{rmk}